 A data set or file name must be specified.
-For z/OS, only sequential data sets can be used but they need not be pre-allocated.
+For OS/390, z/OS, or z/OS.e, only sequential data sets can be used but they need not be pre-allocated.

 If an error occurs, no data is returned and a failing message is displayed.